adobe/aem-upload/README.md

                             <td>number</td>
                             <td>
                                 The number of the file's bytes that have been uploaded so far.
-This will be a cummulative value, increasing each time the event is sent.
+This will be a cumulative value, increasing each time the event is sent.
                             </td>
                         </tr>
                     </tbody>